regisfrias/dear-gen-book/README.md

 # Dear Gen Book

-This is where we write about our adventures with the [Dear Data Project](https://github.com/regisfrias/dear-gen).
+This is where we write about our adventures with the [Dear Gen Project](https://github.com/regisfrias/dear-gen).

 ## Compile